 - An initial market analysis to determine the amount of square footage of uses by type projected in to the future with a narrowly focused fiscal impact analysis will take those projected square footages and add them to the tax rolls and determine how much this projected development would add to the tax base.
 Should this analysis indicate a net positive impact, Phase 2 would be initiated. - 2.
 The next step would be the development of a vision plan for the Ayer Road corridor.
 This plan would look at the market data, infrastructure, the transportation network, land use, existing zoning, environmental issues, and other factors to develop a vision for the area.
 This vision will be informed by a number of activities that develop an aesthetic vision for the area and will include graphics and visuals that provide glimpses of what that could look like.
-There must be significant public participation during this phase in order to develop the support necessary to take the findings of this plan and take the steps necessary to initiate the next phase. - 3.
+There must be significant public participation during this phase in order to develop the support necessary to take the findings of this plan and take the steps necessary to initiate the next phase.
+We assert that an important part of this vision plan is for the creation of a model sustainable development framework that aligns with local climate change planning, net zero energy regimes, and other facets of smart growth and sustainable development. - 3.
 Finally, the last phase of this proposed project would be the development of a very carefully crafted set of zoning tools to facilitate and realize the vision.
-This is anticipated to be a "form-based" zoning model that is currently being considered as a tool in Littleton and Ayer and that has already been utilized in Lowell and many communities across the U.S.
+This is anticipated to be a "form-based" zoning3 model that is currently being considered as a tool in Littleton and Ayer and that has already been utilized in Lowell and many communities across the U.S.